-- 1. To review the Council's arrangements for corporate governance against the good governance framework and consider quarterly governance reports and assurances. - 2.
+- 1. To review the council's arrangements for corporate governance against the good governance framework and consider quarterly governance reports and assurances. - 2.
 To review and approve the authority's Annual Governance Statement (AGS). - 3.
-To maintain an overview of the Council's constitution in respect of contract procedure rules, financial regulations and codes of conduct and behaviour. - 4.
-To review any issue referred to it by the Chief Executive or a Strategic Director, or any Council Body. - 5.
-To consider, approve and monitor the effective development and operation of risk management in the Council. - 6.
-To review, approve and monitor the effectiveness of Council policies on whistleblowing, counter fraud and corruption, anti-bribery and anti-money laundering.
+To maintain an overview of the council's constitution in respect of contract procedure rules, financial regulations and codes of conduct and behaviour. - 4.
+To review any issue referred to it by the chief executive or a strategic director, or any council body. - 5.
+To consider, approve and monitor the Council's risk management framework and to seek assurances on its effectiveness.

-- 7. To monitor progress in addressing risk-related issues reported to the Committee. - 8.
-To consider the Council's compliance with its own and other published standards and controls. - 9.
-To consider reports from external regulators (e.g. Ofsted, Care Quality Commission, Local Government Ombudsman) that impact on the Committee's areas of responsibility.
+- 6. To consider the Council's arrangements for the mitigation of risk including receiving assurance on the adequacy of the Council's Insurance portfolio. - 7.
+To review, approve and monitor the Council's Counter Fraud policies and Whistleblowing Policy, and to seek assurance on the assessment of fraud risks and the potential harm to the Council from fraud, bribery and corruption. - 8.
+To monitor progress in addressing risk-related issues reported to the Committee. - 9.
+To consider the council's compliance with its own and other published standards and controls. - 10.
+Review the governance and assurance arrangements for any Council owned companies, significant partnerships or other collaborations. - 11.
+To consider reports from external regulators (e.g. Ofsted, Care Quality Commission, Local Government Ombudsman) that impact on the Committee's areas of responsibility and to receive an annual report providing an overview of all external regulator activity at the Council during the year.